Nikki Haley 2024 presidential campaign: Overview

-In her video announcement, Haley summarized the mission of her candidacy as "fiscal responsibility, secur[ing] our border, and strengthen[ing] our country, our pride, and our purpose."
+In her video announcement, Haley summarized the mission of her candidacy as "fiscal responsibility, secur[ing] our border, and strengthen[ing] our country, our pride, and our purpose".
+As the campaign unfolded, Haley honed in on a message of refreshing the Republican party and bringing in "a new generation of leadership". and that "[t]hese are new problems, we need new solutions.
+It is time for us to leave the baggage and negativity behind."

 The campaign's website maintains a list of Haley's actions while in prior offices, highlighting the policies she would likely pursue if elected.
-These actions range from her time as South Carolina Governor and her time as the United Nations Ambassador.
+These actions include her time both as South Carolina governor and as the ambassador to the United Nations.
 The list focuses on economic and foreign policy issues, with abortion, guns, and immigration also receiving coverage.

 In an article following her announcement, The New York Times described Haley as a "darling of neoconservatives and a defender of Reagan's continued relevance".

+On February 1, Haley stated that "The last thing I think we need to be worried about is who Taylor Swift is dating and what conspiracy theory is gonna have her endorsing a person for president."

 Abortion

 Haley has called for "consensus" on national abortion policy, and indicated she would oppose a full ban on abortion.
-In a 2023 interview, she pointed to a proposal from Senator Lindsey Graham that would establish a national 15-week abortion ban, with exceptions for rape, incest, health, and life of the mother.
+In a February 2023 interview, she pointed to a proposal from Senator Lindsey Graham that would establish a national 15-week abortion ban, with exceptions for rape, incest, health, and life of the mother.

+In May 2023, Haley clarified her position and said she would not support a federal abortion ban as it is unlikely to pass Congress and would "not be honest to the American people".
+Instead, she said each state must decide the issue for itself, and encouraged a nationwide consensus to eliminate late-term abortions and saying, "I don't judge anyone for being pro-choice any more than I want them to judge me for being pro-life", she said.
+"Where I think we can start getting consensus is say, 'We don't want abortions allowed up to birth.'"

 Foreign policy

-After Haley's announcement, the Council on Foreign Relations called her foreign policy one of a "traditional, tough-minded Republican approach to foreign policy."
+After Haley's announcement, the Council on Foreign Relations called her foreign policy one of a "traditional, tough-minded Republican approach to foreign policy".

 Haley has stated that the United States must remain the global superpower.
 To that end, she pledged to combat the influence of China and Russia on the international stage.

+Indo-Pacific relations

+Haley supports stronger relations with democracies and US allies in the Indo-Pacific region, such as Australia and Japan.

 China

 Haley has taken a strong stance against alleged Chinese influence in domestic and international affairs, calling China the top threat to the United States.

-She called the Biden administration's response to the 2023 Chinese balloon incident "a national embarrassment."
+She called the Biden administration's response to the 2023 Chinese balloon incident "a national embarrassment".